merofinance/webapp/README.md

 env REACT_APP_USE_MOCK=1 yarn start
 ```

+## Testing

+There are two types of tests supported, Unit Tests and Automation Tests.
+Both need to be passing for any PR to be merged.

+### Unit Tests

+The following command can be used to run the unit tests:
-### `yarn test`
+`yarn test`

-Launches the test runner in the interactive watch mode.<br />
+This launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Automation Tests

+The following command can be used to run the automation tests:
-### `yarn build`
+`yarn run cy:open`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+This runs Cypress in open mode so you can view the tests suites and see them run.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the [Cypress docs](https://docs.cypress.io/guides/overview/why-cypress) for more information.